NAMlab/QBIO/Example_report_outline.md

-**Depth of the report**
+Depth of the report

 Focus on the application of RNA-seq technology and statistical methods to investigate gene expression patterns and regulation in plants.
 The depth of explanation should align with scientific manuscripts that utilize RNA-seq data analysis but should not delve into the intricacies of technology or statistical method development.

-Provide a brief overview of RNA-seq technology used in the study, its advantages and limitations that might affect the results.
-Briefly but precisely describe the bioinformatics tools and statistical methods used for data analysis.
+Provide a brief overview of RNA-seq technology used and its significance in understanding gene expression.
+Briefly describe the bioinformatics tools and statistical methods used for data analysis.
 The focus should be on the rationale behind using these tools and methods and their role in generating biologically meaningful results.

-While it is crucial to understand the statistical methods, please dont delve into the details of _e.g._ algorithm development, unless you use some very unique technique and it is crucial to understand the analysis and the result.
-Instead, the emphasis should be placed on effectively applying the methods to answer the research question, interpret the results, and draw biologically relevant conclusions.
+While it is crucial to understand and present the statistical methods, please don’t delve into the details of algorithm development, unless you do use some very unique technique and it is crucial to understand the analysis.
+Instead, the emphasis should be placed on effectively applying the technology and methods to answer the research question, interpret the results, and draw biologically relevant conclusions.
 The report should be supported by figures with reasonable resolution and readable font size.
 A comprehensive documentation of software and software package versions should be provided.
-Finally, please attach to the report a documented and clearily annotated code (options include: txt file, github repostitory, jupiter notebook etc)
+Finally, students should attach to the report a documented and clearily annotated code (options include: txt file, github repostitory, jupiter notebook etc)

-Below, I delineate an exemplary outline of such report, but as I said you are free to do it your way (including _e.g._ digital interactive formats) as long as it is accessible and written in a clear scientific language.

-**Title**:

-**Authors**:
+Title:

+Authors:

-**Date and course**:
+Date and course:

-**1. Abstract**
+1. Abstract

 Provide a brief summary of the purpose of the assignment, the methods used, the main findings, and the significance of the results.
 Limit the abstract to 200-250 words.

-**2. Introduction**
+2. Introduction

 2.1.
 Background

-Discuss the importance of RNA sequencing in understanding gene expression and regulation in plants.
+Introduce and explain the study and give a rationale for the RNA-seq analysis.
+Discuss why of RNA sequencing in understanding gene expression and regulation in plants and why it is used in this study.
-Describe the role of RNA-seq data in plant research and how it contributes to the knowledge of plant biology.

 2.2.
 Objectives

-State the specific aims of the assignment, which include selecting plant RNA-seq data, evaluating its quality, mapping to a respective genome, performing statistical evaluation, differential expression analysis, functional enrichment analysis, and critically evaluating and discussing the results.
+State the specific aims of the assignment, which include obtaining plant RNA-seq data, evaluating its quality, mapping to a respective genome, performing statistical evaluation, differential expression analysis, functional enrichment analysis, and critically evaluating and discussing the results.

-**Materials and Methods**
+3. Materials and Methods

 3.1.
 Selection of Publicly Available Plant RNA-seq Data